• About

 • Stir in sugar, salt, freshly crushed black pepper, lemon juice, tomato sauce, soy sauce.

 • Cook for 2-3 minutes more.
-Schezwan sauce is ready when the oil separates from its sides.
+Vegan Schezwan sauce is ready when the oil separates from its sides.

 • Cool down and transfer to a clean, airtight glass jar.